Richard D. Lindsay, DVM

 Dr. Max Manse was born in Newton, Massachusetts and spent the majority of his life growing up in Wellesley.
 After high school he went on to study Pre-Veterinary Medicine at the University of Delaware and then moved across the country to attend University of California, Davis for veterinary school.
 He always felt that New England was home and even sunny California could not keep him away.

-Dr. Manse has a variety of interests including surgery, acupuncture, and reproductive medicine.
+Dr. Manse has a variety of interests including surgery, acupuncture, and business management.
 He recently completed his certification in acupuncture and hopes to integrate his skills to our hospital, providing owners and patients with an alternative treatment compared to the traditional methods.
 He will see and treat any animal that comes through the door, make sure to give him a warm welcome next time you come by!

 Chris Autieri, VMD